Martinnilsen99/TDAT2004---Datakommunikasjon-med-nettverksprogrammering/Oeving3/README.md

 You may also want to run everything on your desktop without docker.
 If so, you'll have to run npm start in one terminal window for the frontend-application, and the backend server in another new terminal window.

-If you want to run the project without docker, you will also have to edit the ports in the http-requests in server.js:app.post() (server) and app.js:kompiler() (cppkompilator).
-This is because the program uses one port in docker and maps the port to another one on your machine as of now.
-Change the ports here to 8080 and you should be good to go.
+If you want to run the project without docker, you will have to change the variable called "PORT" in App.js to "8080".
+This is because the application opens up for http-requests through only one port, 49160, and maps it to 8080 in the container.
+Change the port here to 8080 and you should be good to go.
 <br/>

 #### Window 1:

-`cd cppkompilator`
+`cd client`

 `npm start`